liamfrazer/software-engineer-journey/docs/Learning/Ultralearning/Why is it so hard to remember things.md

 * Many ultralearners apply what are known as SRS tools to retain the most knowledge with the least effort.
 * Semi-regular do fresher projects.
 Scheduling this kind of maintenance in advance can be helpful, teaches that learning isn't just done once and continues for life.

-## Mechanism 2 - Proceduralization: Automatic will endure
+## Mechanism 3- Overlearning: Practice Beyond Perfect
-*
+* Can recall programming from the MI challenges, because they happened to